New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Predictions for LFUV ratios in the SM and the NP scenarios

-In figure~\ref{Fig:VAPlot}, we present the SM and the NP predictions for the unpolarized LFUV ratios, $R_{\phi}$, $R_{{K^*}}$, and $R_{K_1(1270,\,1400)}$, where we observe that in the low $q^2$ region [0.045, 1] GeV$^2$, $R_\phi$ is able to discriminate between the SM and the NP values although it cannot distinguish any specific NP scenario, and on the contrary $R_{K_1(1270,\,1400)}$, in the same $q^2$ bin, do not have good sensitivity to NP as the NP predictions overlap with the SM ranges, which also have relatively large uncertainties.
-With the increase of the momentum transfer, $R_\phi$ and $R_{K_1}$ become more sensitive to NP: in the central $q^2$ region [1, 6] GeV$^2$, $R_\phi$ can distinguish S2 and S5, and $R_{K_1(1270,\,1400)}$ are also able to discriminate S2.
+In figure~\ref{Fig:VAPlot}, we observe that in the low $q^2$ region [0.045, 1] GeV$^2$, $R_\phi$ is able to discriminate between the SM and the NP values although it cannot distinguish any specific NP scenario, and on the contrary $R_{K_1(1270,\,1400)}$, in the same $q^2$ bin, do not have good sensitivity to NP as the NP predictions overlap with the SM ranges, which also have relatively large uncertainties.
+With the increase of the momentum transfer, $R_\phi$ and $R_{K_1}$ become more sensitive to NP, and in the central $q^2$ region [1, 6] GeV$^2$, $R_\phi$ can distinguish S1 and S5, while $R_{K_1(1270,\,1400)}$ are not able to discriminate any specific NP scenario.
 The measurement of $R_\phi$ in this region is very useful given the statistical uncertainty can be less than 0.05 after 50 fb$^{-1}$ data is accumulated at LHCb~\cite{Bediaga:2018lhg}.
-Furthermore, in the high $q^2$ region, sensitivity to NP becomes even more clear as both $R_\phi$ and $R_{K_1(1270,\,1400)}$ have very small errors for the SM and NP predictions, and thus should be able to distinguish among most NP scenarios except between S1 and S6 in the case of $R_\phi$, and between S3 and S6 in case of $R_{K_1(1270,\,1400)}$.
-Besides, the high $q^2$ bin of $R_{K^*}$ is also very useful for differentiating among the NP scenarios except between S1 and S6, therefore future measurements of both $R_K$ and $R_{K^*}$ in high $q^2$ region would be crucial for probing NP given the Belle II sensitivities are less than $4\%$ with 50 ab$^{-1}$ data~\cite{Kou:2018nap}.
+Furthermore, in the high $q^2$ region, sensitivity to NP becomes even more clear as both $R_\phi$ and $R_{K_1(1270,\,1400)}$ have very small errors for the SM and NP predictions, and thus should be able to distinguish among most NP scenarios except between S2 and S6 in case of $R_{K_1(1270,\,1400)}$.
+Besides, the high $q^2$ bin of $R_{K^*}$ is also very useful for differentiating among the NP scenarios, therefore future measurements of both $R_K$ and $R_{K^*}$ in high $q^2$ region would be crucial for probing NP signature in the form of LFUV, given the Belle II sensitivities are less than $4\%$ with 50 ab$^{-1}$ data~\cite{Kou:2018nap}.